dbos-inc/dbos-transact-ts/packages/component-aws-s3/README.md

 * If there is difficulty with S3, ensures that no entry is left there and throws an error
 * Invokes the callback for a new active file record

-***Note:*** **Function arguments to workflows, transactions, and communicators are logged to the database.
-This means that workflow functions are suitable for writing kilobytes of data to S3, that megabytes will possibly work, but gigabytes will cause great pain.
-Consider [having the client upload to S3 with a presigned post](#workflow-to-allow-client-file-upload) if the data is large.**
+Note that the arguments to `saveStringToFile` will be logged to the database.
+Consider [having the client upload to S3 with a presigned post](#workflow-to-allow-client-file-upload) if the data is larger than a few megabytes.

 ### Workflow to Retrieve a String from S3
 The workflow function `readStringFromFile(ctx: WorkflowContext, fileDetails: FileRecord)` will retrieve the contents of an S3 object as a `string`.

-This workflow currently performs no additional operations outside of a call to `readStringFromFileComm(fileDetails.key)`.
+This workflow currently performs no additional operations outside of a call to `get(fileDetails.key)`.

-***Note:*** **Function return values from workflows, transactions, and communicators are logged to the database.
-This means that workflow functions are suitable for reading kilobytes of data from S3, that megabytes will possibly work, but gigabytes will cause great pain.
-Consider [having the client read from S3 with a signed URL](#workflow-to-allow-client-file-download) if the data is large.**
+Note that the return value from `readStringFromFile` will be logged to the database.
+Consider [having the client read from S3 with a signed URL](#workflow-to-allow-client-file-download) if the data is larger than a few megabytes.

 ### Workflow to Delete a File
 The `deleteFile` workflow function removes a file from both S3 and the database.